 - Splinter Cell: Conviction and Splinter Cell: Blacklist have a lot more casual swearing and stronger expletives than the previous games in the Splinter Cell franchise.
 In the former, the gratuitous amount of swearing the enemies do tends to be a common point of mockery of the game.

-- Xenoblade Chronicles X and Xenoblade Chronicles 2 are already more blue than the original game, but the fact that they have consistently strong language at all qualifies them as this when compared to other Nintendo games, which at their most vulgar only use words on the level of "damn" or "hell."
+- Xenoblade Chronicles X and Xenoblade Chronicles 2 are already bluer than the original game, where cursing is mild and rare.
+But the fact that they have consistently strong language at all qualifies them as this when compared to other Nintendo games, which at their most vulgar only use words on the level of "damn" or "hell."
 XC2 especially—not only is it the first first-party game in the company's history to use the word "shit" in its English script, there's also a drastic upswing in sexual references and humor.

 - Migraine Boy is an Emo/Grunge comic strip that became famous worldwide thanks to a MTV-produced series of 30-second shorts that aired around the end of The '90s.
 At the Turn of the Millennium, however, a Chilean Dark Parody of Migraine Boy was made as an Adobe Flash web animation that had more swearing, Gorn, and Sex Comedy.
 Yet it was also funnier than the original shorts, which led it to become a Cult Classic in its native Chile.